glassnotes/GrayCode-QubitEncoding/README.md

                 'ibmq_london'
                 'ibmq_vigo'

         layout (list) -- Specification of which physical qubits on a device to use and the initial qubit ordering (the ordering may be changed by SWAPs during circuit execution, this corresponds to using the "initial_layout" argument for qiskit.execute()).
-The length of the list must correspond to 'N_qubits' (i.e. N_states with jordan_wigner encoding, ceil(log_2(N_states)) with gray_code)
+The length of the list must correspond to 'N_qubits' (i.e. N_states with one_hot encoding, ceil(log_2(N_states)) with gray_code)
             None (default)
             Examples with 3 qubits on a 5 qubit device:
             [0, 1, 2]